-Lastly, who could forget about Hikonyan, the local mascot, that appears at the castle once every day according to the schedule you can find here.
-The legend behind Hikonyan is when the third lord of the castle, lord Li Naotaka, practiced falconry near Gotokuji in Tokyo a cat beckoned him to enter the temple for a short rest.
-While resting a thunderstorm erupted and struck a tree where the lord was standing.
+Lastly, who could forget about Hikonyan, the local white cat mascot, that appears at the castle once a day (see the schedule here).
+The legend behind Hikonyan asserts that when the third lord of the castle, Lord Li Naotaka, was practising falconry near Gotokuji in Tokyo, a cat beckoned him to enter the temple for a short rest.
+While resting, a thunderstorm erupted and struck a tree where the lord had been standing.

 Tranquility within the keep

-Within the castle precinct lies Genkyuen garden hosting a large late-17th-century-style pond based upon the Chinese palace garden in Tang with four islets and bridges connecting them up with a path to walk along.
-It was built in 1677 for the castle lord to entertain his guests and the Hosho-dai tea house in the garden today serves as a great place for visitors to enjoy green tea or as a photography scene for showing off your kimono or yukata.
-The villa with its large wooden structures is currently being reconstructed, but no need to worry it hardly affects your visit to Genkyuen garden.
+Within the castle grounds lies Genkyuen Garden, home to a large late 17th century style pond, modeled after the Chinese palace garden of the Tang period, with four islets and bridges connecting them to a pathway.
+It was built in 1677 for the castle lord to entertain his guests, and the Hosho-dai teahouse in the garden today serves as a great place for visitors to enjoy green tea or as a photography scene for showing off your kimono or yukata.

-Yume Kyobashi Castle Road is just outside Hikone castle and although it is a modern reconstruction of Edo-period-style buildings, it combines the comfort of a modern shopping street in a fitting atmosphere.
-The town houses with typical white walls and lattice doors house dozens of boutiques, cafes and restaurants for you to explore.
-While you are there why not try a local specialty, which also happens to be one of Japan’s three most famous kinds of beef, Omi beef.
-Often served as a steak or hotpot dish, Omi beef is preserved in miso, soy-bean paste, and comes from cross-bred Japanese and non-Japanese cows to make a delicious dish with a rich flavor and soft texture.
+Yume Kyobashi Castle Road, located just outside Hikone Castle, is a modern reconstruction of Edo-period-style buildings housing dozens of boutiques, cafes and restaurants.
+While you are there why not try the local specialty, which also happens to be one of Japan’s three most famous kinds of beef, Omi beef.
+Often served as a steak or in hotpot, Omi beef is preserved in miso or soy-bean paste, and comes from cross-bred Japanese and non-Japanese cows, making a delicious dish with a rich flavor and soft texture.